 The China vs. Starlink story everyone got wrong

 The headline that circulated in mid-2025 was simple: China beats Starlink.
-The actual story is considerably more specific, and the more important development received far less coverage.
+The actual story is more specific, and the more important development received far less coverage.

 What Starlink is, and how it actually works

 Older geostationary satellite services like HughesNet and Viasat carry latency up to 600 ms, because signals must travel 36,000 km to reach the satellite and return.
 Starlink's satellites orbit at roughly 550 km, cutting that round trip to 25 to 60 ms. Fiber internet sits at 11 to 14 ms. The gap between Starlink and fiber matters for competitive gaming and real-time financial applications.
-The gap between Starlink and legacy satellite internet matters for everything: video calls, remote work, and basic web browsing all become usable at 50 ms in ways that 600 ms prevents.
+The gap between Starlink and legacy satellite internet matters for nearly everything else: video calls, remote work, and basic web browsing all become usable at 50 ms in ways that 600 ms simply prevents.

 Starlink plans and pricing in 2026: what each plan actually costs